-Sandaway Lodge has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
-Guests at Sandaway Suites & Beach now can enjoy modern hotel amenities in Oxford, Maryland.
+Sandaway Suites & Beach in Oxford, MD has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
+Guests at Sandaway's historic Victorian Lodge now can enjoy modern hotel amenities in Oxford, Maryland.

 Upon Colonel Wetherill's death in 1894, his widow sold the property to the Sinclair family, who operated it as a hotel until 1902, using the name "Sinclair House."
 Edna Sinclair, a direct descendant of that family was the Oxford Postmaster in 1975.